the-ozet/the-ozet.github.io/_works/bernal.md

 ### Summary

 The origins of OZET: early explorations of the melodic structure.
-These "Bernal Project" pieces integrated ideas and text by Carl Sagan, Karl Kraus, Mark Kurlansky, Barbara Rosenwein, and Peter Singer.
+The "Bernal Project" pieces integrated ideas and text by Carl Sagan, Karl Kraus, Mark Kurlansky, Barbara Rosenwein, and Peter Singer.
+The final origin piece, "There's a distance…", included the first original text by Scott Blumenthal.

-Scene 5-7 (2008); Scene 8 (2008); Scene 2 (2007); Formula (2007)
+Formula (2007); Scene 2 (2007); Scene 8 (2008); Scene 5-7 (2008); There's a distance at which control returns to us (2008)

 ### Video